a-chakrawarti/React-Crownstack/handbook/README.md

   <input type="text" value={name.firstName} onChange={(event)=> setName({...name, firstName: event.target.value})}>
   ```

+## useEffect

+- The Effect hook lets you perform side effects in functional components.
+Pass in a function that runs after every update to the component.
+- It is a clise replacement for `componentDidMount`, `componentDidUpdate` and `componentWillUnmount`.
+- It runs after every render of the component.
+- It runs after the first render that is on `componentDidMount` and after every update `componentWillUpdate`

+- Good optimization technique: In order to conditionally run an effect, specify the second parameter to `useEffect(()=>{}, [])`, the second parameter is the array of values, that the effect depends on.
+If the values don't change between renders, the effect is simply not run.

+- Implementing `componentWillUnmount` lifecycle method is basically returning a function with the unmouting logic(cancelling subscription, removing timers, removing eventlisteners) within `useEffect` method.

 # Useful articles & videos I came across

 - [Fetching Data in React](https://blog.bitsrc.io/fetching-data-in-react-using-hooks-c6fdd71cb24a)
 - [Youtube: Axios with React](https://www.youtube.com/watch?v=oQnojIyTXb8)